Manifold Graph Signal Restoration using Gradient Graph Laplacian Regularizer: Conclusion

-\blue{Surprisingly, to our knowledge no such generalized graph signal prior exists in GSP to promote PWP graph signals.
-We believe that the reason resides in the difficulty in defining planar / PWP signals on graphs if one relies exclusively on the conventional notion of \textit{graph gradient} computed using the Laplacian operator (to be dissected in Section\;\ref{subsec:whyNot}).
-Instead, we mathematically define PWP signals on \textit{manifold graphs} in low-dimensional latent space, where each graph node has a latent coordinate.
-This means that \textit{manifold gradient} can be defined at each node using latent coordinates in a neighborhood, and a prior promoting PWC manifold gradient reconstruction can lead to PWP signal reconstruction. }
+Surprisingly, to our knowledge no such generalized graph signal prior exists in GSP to promote PWP graph signals\footnote{\blue{While TV promoting PWC signals has been adapted in graph domains as \textit{graph total variation} (GTV) \cite{elmoataz08,couprie13}, there is no graph-equivalent of TGV.}}.
+We believe that the difficulty in defining planar / PWP signals on graphs lies in the reliance on the conventional notion of \textit{graph gradient} computed using the Laplacian operator (to be dissected in Section\;\ref{subsec:whyNot}).
+Instead, \textbf{we define planar / PWP graph signals using \textit{manifold gradients} on \textit{manifold graphs}}, where each graph node is a discrete sample on a continuous manifold with a sampling coordinate \cite{costa04,pang17}---node coordinates and graph structure are intimately related via \textit{graph embeddings}\footnote{A graph embedding computes node coordinates so that Euclidean distances between coordinate pairs reflect node-to-node distance in the original graph.} \cite{xu21}.
+Manifold gradients are computed at graph nodes using sampling coordinates in a neighborhood, and a prior promoting constant / PWC manifold gradient reconstruction can lead to planar / PWP signal reconstruction.

 Specifically, extending GLR, in this paper we propose a higher-order graph smoothness prior called \textit{gradient graph Laplacian regularizer} (GGLR) that promotes PWP signal reconstruction for restoration tasks\footnote{An earlier conference version of this work focused exclusively on image interpolation \cite{chen21}.}.
 We divide our investigation into two parts.
-In the first part, we assume that each graph node $i$ is endowed with a coordinate vector $\p_i \in \mathbb{R}^K$ in a latent space of dimension $K \ll N$.
+In the first part, we assume that each graph node $i$ is endowed with a coordinate vector $\p_i \in \mathbb{R}^K$ in a manifold space of dimension $K \ll N$.
 Examples include 2D images and 3D point clouds.
-Using these node coordinates, \blue{for a node $i$ we define a \textit{gradient operator} $\F^i$, using which we compute manifold gradient $\balpha^i$ at node $i$ w.r.t. nodes in a local neighborhood.
-Using $\{\balpha^i\}$, we define a \textit{gradient graph} $\bar{\cG}$ with Laplacian $\bar{\L}^o$, from which we define GGLR $\balpha^\top \bar{\L}^o \balpha = \x^\top \cL \x$.
-We analyze the spectral properties of \textit{gradient-induced nodal graph} (GNG) Laplacian $\cL$ and prove GGLR's promotion of planar signal reconstruction.
-We then show that its signal-dependent variant SDGGLR promotes PWP signal reconstruction.}
+Using these node coordinates, for a node $i$ we define a \textit{gradient operator} $\F^i$, using which we compute manifold gradient $\balpha^i$ at node $i$ w.r.t. nodes in a local neighborhood.
+To connect $\{\balpha^i\}$, we construct a positive \textit{gradient graph} $\bar{\cG}$ with Laplacian $\bar{\L}^o$, from which we define GGLR $\balpha^\top \bar{\L}^o \balpha = \x^\top \cL \x$, where $\cL$ is the \textit{gradient-induced nodal graph} (GNG) Laplacian.
+We prove GGLR's promotion of planar signal reconstruction---specifically, \textbf{planar signals are the $0$ frequencies of PSD matrix $\cL$}.
+We then show that its signal-dependent variant SDGGLR promotes PWP signal reconstruction.